Skip to Content

 beautiful ric rac cactus

 Although ric rac cactuses can go prolonged periods of time without water, they will produce healthier new growth if you water them slightly more than you would your average cactus.
 When you water this plant, you want to thoroughly soak it.
-Remember, its natural habitat is the rainforest!
+Remember, its natural habitat is the rainforest.

+Water when the top few inches of soil dry out.
+Be careful to avoid overwatering, which can lead to root rot.
 For my growing conditions, this generally means that I water my ric rac plants every week in the spring and summer and every 10-14 days in the late fall and winter.
-This can depend on how light and warm your home is, though.
-And outdoors, even in the shade, the plant will probably need more water in the peak summer months.

 ric rac cactus

 One way to help you avoid overwatering your ric rac cactus is to choose the right soil.
-For my plant, I used a standard cactus/succulent soil mix and added some coco coir in.
+For my plant, I made a standard cactus/succulent soil mix and added some coco coir in.
 I always keep a brick of coco coir and a bag of perlite on hand to amend soil for different plants.

 A well-draining soil is essential because it helps the excess water flow away from your plant’s root ball and out of the pot’s drainage holes.
 It also helps with lightweight soil retention.
 If your soil is too dense and heavy, it can choke the plant’s roots.